artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-brightcove-extension/overview.md

 If the webpage that uses this extension interacting with the video before the relevant script has completely loaded, there are two actions you can take to remedy the issue.
 Firstly the tag library can be loaded synchronously, and secondly, place the `<script type="text/javascript">\_satellite.pageBottom();\</script\>` element before the video embed on the page.

-See the [BrightCove API documentation](https://docs.brightcove.com/brightcove-player/1.x/Player.html#vjsplayer) for more information on the components methods and events used with this extension.
+See the [BrightCove API documentation](https://docs.brightcove.com/brightcove-player/1.x/Player.html#vjsplayer) for more information on the components methods and events used in this extension.

 ## Data elements

 There are seven data elements available within the extension, none of which require configuration.

-* **Playhead Position:** When this data element is called upon within a tags rule, it records in seconds, the place of the playhead position on the video timeline.
+* **Playhead Position:** When this data element is called upon within a tag rule, it records in seconds, the place of the playhead position on the video timeline.
 * **Video Account ID:** This data element records the ID of the Brightcove account that published the video.
 * **Video Duration:** This data element records the total duration, in seconds, of the video content.
 Additionally, a Calculated Metric can be created within Analytics to convert the number in seconds, to minutes or hours.
 * **Video Ad Support:** This data element specifies whether ads are supported within the video or not.